 Many of our guests are content to hang out right in front of the condo enjoying the beach chairs and umbrellas we provide.
 Other guests enjoy walking the miles of beach that extend both north and south.
 Don’t be surprised if a Blue Heron decides to join you for a walk; especially if you are carrying a fishing pole.

-Since our condo sits directly on the beach and is only about 100 feet from The Gulf of Mexico, we spend most of our beach-time close by too.
+Since our condo sits directly on the beach and is less than 100 feet from The Gulf of Mexico, we spend most of our beach-time close by too.
 However, we also enjoy exploring nearby beaches and know the best places for finding sand dollars and fossilized shark teeth that are millions of years old.

 This page covers what we think are the most interesting beaches within an hour’s drive from our condo, and includes our inside info about the best places to find sand dollars and fossilized shark teeth.

 It is impossible to predict when or exactly where the shelling will be best.
 However, we typically find the shelling is better early in the morning and to the south; particularly if there were good waves the night before and when the tide is beginning to recede.
-To the north, the shelling is typically best close to Point of Rocks.
-You can find a link to weekly tide table on weather page.
+You can click here for a direct link to the weekly tide table on weather page.